Grant Lawrence: Work

-In addition to his regular shifts on Radio 3 itself, Lawrence was the host of Radio 3's Saturday night program on the CBC Radio 2 network until March 17, 2007, when that program was discontinued, and was also regular host of the service's weekly podcast.
+Lawrence began working at the CBC in 1998.
+In addition to his regular daily shifts on Radio 3, Lawrence was the host of Radio 3's Saturday night program on the CBC Radio 2 network until March 17, 2007, when that program was discontinued, and was also regular host of the service's weekly podcast.
 Spin magazine dubbed it the best podcast in Canada.
-The podcast made history as the first original podcast to emerge from the CBC and continued for over ten years with Lawrence as host.
-In 2012, he also hosted the summer series The Wild Side on CBC Radio One, and became the host of the CBC Music Top 20 in 2020.
+The podcast continued for over ten years with Lawrence as host.
+In 2012 he also hosted the summer series The Wild Side on CBC Radio One, and became the host of the CBC Music Top 20 in 2020.

-Lawrence began his association with the CBC in the 1990s, filing stories about life on tour with the Smugglers for David Wisdom's show Night Lines.
+Lawrence began his association with the CBC in the early to mid 1990s, filing stories about life on tour with the Smugglers for David Wisdom's show Night Lines.
 When Nightlines ended in 1997, Wisdom and Leora Kornfeld, the former host of RealTime, went on to host the new series RadioSonic.
 Lawrence initially worked for the show as a researcher, and later became a producer, and became host of RadioSonic in 2001 after Wisdom and Kornfeld left the program.

 In the summer of 2013, Lawrence and director Brent Hodge did a cross-country tour called The Beetle Roadtrip Sessions, which was distributed as a web series on CBC Music and other streaming video sites.
 It followed Lawrence across Canada visiting various musicians and other personalities along the way, including the Darcys, Hollerado, Sam Roberts, Theo Fleury, Hawksley Workman and others.
-The Beetle Roadtrip Sessions won an award for Best Original Program or Series produced for Digital Media – Non-Fiction at the 2nd Canadian Screen Awards.
+The Beetle Roadtrip Sessions won Best Original Program or Series produced for Digital Media – Non-Fiction at the 2nd Canadian Screen Awards.